Almost 10,000 Doncaster Council workers face 'dismissal'

 Union spokesman Robin Symonds said he was "shocked" when the authority issued a notice to the union saying it was considering terminating thousands of employees' contracts.

 Mr Symonds said: "There is no legitimate reason why the council should issue the notice halfway through our negotiations and we can only conclude that it is intended to bully us into agreement.

 "This 'agree or else' ultimatum is a cynical move by the council and is not helpful to what is already a difficult process.

-"The very last thing they need right now is to be threatened with dismissal."'Not preferred outcome'
+"The very last thing they need right now is to be threatened with dismissal."